bufbuild/protobuf-es/MANUAL.md

 Messages can be serialized with the binary or the JSON format.
 The [conformance test suite][gh-buf-conformance] ensures interoperability with implementations in other languages.

-To serialize a message, you call the function `toBinary` with the schema and the message.
+To serialize a message, call the function `toBinary` with the schema and the message.
 To parse a message, use `fromBinary`:

 ```typescript